If you want to use this site please update your browser!

 A Bronze Age cremation cemetery

-In 1966, AAS was headed by Max Dacre, who was initially given one month to complete the research in Calis Corner before the fall plowing began.
-The work was done on weekends with volunteers, and it soon became clear that the site deserved closer attention.
-The deadline was gradually extended until the work was completed in 1970.
-Thorough scientific excavations brought AAS recognition from the archaeological community, and the results were published in the Proceedings of the Prehistoric Society in 1981.
+At the time, AAS, led by Max Dacre, had initially been given just one month to complete the research before the fall plowing began.
+However, as work progressed with the help of volunteers on weekends, it became evident that the site warranted more thorough investigation.
+The deadline was extended, and the work was ultimately completed in 1970.
+The comprehensive scientific excavations conducted by AAS gained recognition within the archaeological community, and the results were eventually published in the Proceedings of the Prehistoric Society in 1981.

-At Calice Corner, the AAS discovered a Bronze Age cremation cemetery that had been in continuous use for 1,500 years.
-It was also preceded by Late Neolithic activity.
-The site is only ten miles east of the Wessex Neolithic henge monuments of Woodendge and Darrington Walls, and to the south of it runs Harrow Way, an important prehistoric road linking Wessex and Kent.
-Nearby is the Kimpton Mound Cemetery, and it has been suggested that these two sites were part of a broader mortuary landscape in the Bronze Age (Stoodley 2013).
+The excavation at Calis Corner revealed a Bronze Age cremation cemetery that had been in use for an astounding 1,500 years.
+The site also showed evidence of Late Neolithic activity.
+Situated just ten miles east of the Wessex Neolithic henge monuments of Woodhenge and Durrington Walls, and adjacent to the Harrow Way, an important prehistoric road connecting Wessex and Kent, Calis Corner held a prominent location within a broader prehistoric landscape.

-As mentioned, the earliest activity at this site dates to the Neolithic, centered on three large sarsen stones that may have appeared here naturally.
-Burial activity began at the site in the Early Bronze Age (2000-1500 BC) when several cremations were placed in deep pits.
-This was followed by the erection of a circle of small sarsen stones on a flint platform, together with a platform for the fire where cremations were to take place, as well as 22 urns covered with flint shells (only six of which contained cremated remains).
+The earliest activity at the site dated back to the Neolithic period, focusing on three large sarsen stones, possibly naturally occurring.
+In the Early Bronze Age (2000-1500 BC), cremation burials were placed in deep pits.
+Later, a circle of small sarsen stones was erected on a flint platform, along with a designated fire platform for cremations and 22 urns covered with flint shells, six of which contained cremated remains.

 UP